Things to Do in Healdsburg & Wine Country

 Leaving town on Old Redwood Highway, you’ll want to stop at:

 - Foppiano (great petite sirah)

-- Acorn Winery – call ahead for an appointment
+- Acorn Winery – Tastings out of their garage.
+Call ahead for an appointment.

 - Rodney Strong – great cabs

-- Dutton Goldfield Winery – delicious pinots and chardonnays
+- Dutton Estate Winery – delicious pinots and chardonnays

 - Or try Rochioli, or Fog Crest